 We may not have the funds or ability to make additional investments in our Portfolio Companies or to fund our unfunded debt commitments.
 We expect that certain of our investments will take the form of unfunded commitments that we will be contractually obligated to fund on the demand of a borrower or other counterparty.
 We will not be able to control when, or if, these unfunded debt commitments are funded.
 Following an initial investment in a Portfolio Company, we may make additional investments in that Portfolio Company as "follow-on" investments, in order to, among other things, (i) increase or maintain in whole or in part our position as a creditor or equity ownership percentage, (ii) exercise warrants, options or convertible securities that were acquired in the original or subsequent financing, or (iii) preserve or enhance the value of our initial and overall investment.
-We may elect not to make follow-on investments or may otherwise lack sufficient funds to make these investments.
-We have the discretion to make follow-on investments, subject to the availability of capital resources, and the limitations of the 1940 Act.
-If we fail to make follow-on investments, the continued viability of a Portfolio Company and our initial investment, or may in some circumstances, result in a missed opportunity for us to increase our participation in a successful operation and our expected return on the investment may be reduced.
-Even if we have sufficient capital to make a desired follow-on investment, we may elect not to make a follow-on investment because of regulatory, tax, diversification or asset profiles or we may not want to increase our concentration of risk, either because we prefer other opportunities or because we are subject to BDC requirements that would prevent such follow-on investments would adversely impact our ability to qualify for or maintain our RIC tax treatment.
+We may elect not to make follow-on investments or may otherwise lack sufficient funds to make these investments, the continued viability of a Portfolio Company and our initial investment, or may in some circumstances, result in a missed opportunity for us to increase our participation in a successful operation and our expected return on the investment may be reduced.
+Even if we have sufficient capital to make a desired follow-on investment, we may elect not to make a follow-on investment are subject to BDC requirements that would prevent such follow-on investments or such follow-on investments would adversely impact our ability to qualify for or maintain our RIC tax treatment.